 Hopefully, you will find that choosing to use APIM as a proxy is easy to set up, and it will open some more advanced setup scenarios that some BAM users may find helpful.
 Choosing the right distributed tracing tool plays a vital role in your business.

-Also, if you want to explore how BAM can help you implement interfaces that integrate with SAP or other systems using the Microsoft Integration Services, go to the BAM page for more info and a trial.
+Also, if you want to explore how BAM can help you implement interfaces that integrate with SAP or other systems using the Microsoft Integration Services, go to the Serverless360 BAM for more info and a trial.